 |% CPU (page loading completed)||42.69||3.04|

 In this specific scenario the results were quite significant.
 When switching to Pi-hole the same web page loaded more than 10x faster and consumed less than a third of my CPU during the loading.
-After loading the page we can also notice a decrease of more than 90% in CPU consumption when ads are not present.
+I also noticed a decrease of more than 90% in CPU consumption when ads are not present.

 With everything configured and tested, the last step was to close the case and hang it beside my router.